-PYSC 4901 - Psychological Science Capstone I
+PSYC 4901 - Psychological Science Capstone I

 The purpose of this course is to allow the student to synthesize knowledge about the discipline of psychological science by providing opportunity for practical experience in developing a project.
 This project might be service-based or research-based.
 The student will conduct an extensive literature review on the topic before proposing and carrying out a research plan.
-This course is constructed as a two-course sequence, with the Spring semester course devoted to dissemination.